teddykoker/blog/index.md

 ## Research

-I am broadly interested in machine learning and its applications to the sciences and medicine.
-My most recent work focuses on machine learning within the field of material science, as well as methods for domain adaptation and interpretability of time-series models.
+I am broadly interested in machine learning and its applications to the computational sciences.
+My most recent work focuses on deep learning within the field of computational materials science.

 <br>
 *Higher-Order Equivariant Neural Networks